mongodb/leafygreen-ui/.changeset/stupid-toes-know.md

 '@lg-chat/input-bar': minor
 ---

-Add option to render hotkey indicator to InputBar component
+Add `shouldRenderHotkeyIndicator` prop to InputBar component which determines if hotkey indicator is rendered